Ulna Fractures

 Forearm Fracture Treatment

 The forearm consists of two very important bones: the radius and the ulna.
 The radius is the larger forearm bone on the same side of the arm as the thumb, and the ulna is the smaller bone on the opposite side.
 As you can probably imagine, immediate treatment of a broken arm is crucial.
 Because we use these parts of our body every day, we want to ensure as smooth a recovery as possible.
-Even for a small hairline ulna fracture, it’s important not to put off treatment.
+Even for a small hairline ulna fracture, it’s important not to put off ulna fracture treatment.

 At SPORT Orthopedics + Physical Therapy, we offer a wide range of treatment options for all sorts of broken bones.
 In many cases of forearm fractures in adults, both ulna fractures and radius fractures are present.
 Thus, our Dallas orthopedic specialists pride themselves on their extensive treatment knowledge.
 If you suffered an ulna fracture, we’re here to help.
 To schedule an appointment with us, please call our office at 469-200-2832 today, or fill out our online intake form.